Car Moving Cost Calculator: What It Really Costs to Ship a Car in 2026

 Open Transport

 Open carriers are the standard multi-car haulers you see on highways.
 Your car is exposed to weather and road debris during transport.
-This is safe and adequate for most vehicles.
+This is safe and adequate for most vehicles and is what roughly 90% of shipped cars use.

-• Pros: 30–50% cheaper, more carrier availability, faster pickup times
+• Pros: 30–50% cheaper, far more carrier availability, faster pickup times

 • Cons: Exposure to weather, road grime, and minor stone chips